White House to roll out Johnson & Johnson vaccine doses next week, pending authorization

 Zients said that effort would cost $86 million.

-Reporting By Jeff Mason, Lisa Lambert and Rebecca Spalding; Editing by Chizu Nomiyama and Alistair Bell
+Additional reporting by Lisa Lambert; Editing by Chizu Nomiyama and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.